Original Air Date: February 5, 1960

 - The vintage plane for this episode was brought in and flown by its owner Frank Gifford Tallman, a veteran motion picture pilot.
-The plane was used in a variety of Hollywood productions.
+The plane had been used in a variety of Hollywood productions.
 George T. Clemens’s cinematography wonderfully captures the distinctions between old and new aviation as a 1917 war plane lands alongside an advanced military jet aircraft in 1959.

 - This episode was filmed at Norton Air Force Base in San Bernardino, CA